Emmanuelle Khanh

 Emmanuelle Khanh (12 September 1937 – 17 February 2017) was a French fashion designer, stylist and model.
 She was particularly known for her distinctive outsize eyewear, and was considered one of the leading young designers of the 1960s New Wave movement in France.

 Early life

-Born Renée Georgette Jeanne Mézière in Paris on 12 September 1937, and nicknamed Nono, her father René worked for the French Resistance newspaper Combat.
+She was born Renée Georgette Jeanne Mézière in Paris on 12 September 1937, and nicknamed Nono.
+Her father René worked for the French Resistance newspaper Combat.
 Her mother, Ernestine, died when Renée was 10 years old.